 Though the convenience of online shopping is a major draw for many consumers, a positive customer experience is still vital for success.
-If purchases take too long to process or if shipments are delayed, your business could suffer, and you may lose potential repeat customers.
+If purchases take too long to process or if shipments are delayed, your business could suffer and you may lose potential repeat customers.
 Rather than limiting your inventory to prevent backups and shipping mishaps, consider using a fulfillment center to manage your store’s inventory.
-These companies help your business deliver global ecommerce order fulfillment.
+These companies help your business deliver global eCommerce order fulfillment.

 Fulfillment centers, also known as third-party logistics companies (3PLs), provide a great option to expand your fulfillment capabilities.
-If you’re running an ecommerce merchant selling products on Amazon or an ecommerce platform, a fulfillment center handles all the order processing for you.
-They’ll receive the order, prepare it for shipping, and get the order delivered to the customer.
+If you’re an eCommerce merchant selling products on Amazon or another eCommerce platform, a fulfillment center handles all the order processing for you.
+They’ll receive the order, prepare it for shipping and get the order delivered to the customer.
 ShipHero Fulfillment provides an easy outsourced fulfillment solution for many eCommerce merchants running on a variety of marketplaces including Shopify, WooCommerce and more.

 What is a Fulfillment Center?